Skip to content

 Use screen awareness to nurture and safeguard child development from birth to age 8 in the digital age.

-Early childhood professionals play a vital role in nurturing and safeguarding early development in the digital age.
-This book equips readers to grow their “screen awareness”—the knowledge and practices that uphold the developmental well-being and rights of children in a screen-based, media-centric society.
+This book equips early childhood professionals to grow their “screen awareness”—the knowledge and practices that uphold the developmental well-being and rights of children in a screen-based, media-centric society.

 Full of practical information, strategies, tools, and resources for developing screen-aware practices, policies, and partnerships, Screen-Aware Early Childhood is essential guidance for all those who educate and care for young children.